Finding ways to move that can fit in with how you are feeling when managing health conditions or disabilities can be difficult. But there are options.

-Below are also some other great activities that we have come across that can help you to ‘move a little more’ during this lockdown period.
+Our picks of some other great activities that we have come across that can help you to move a little more everyday.

 Wheelpower have a series of Adaptive Yoga videos to encourage wheelchair users to exercise

 Limbpower have created private Facebook groups to support the physical, psychological and social wellbeing of amputees and individuals with limb difference.
 Join the LimbPower: Stay in Stay Active group here and the LimbPower Juniors: Stay In Stay Active group here for juniors and their families.

 NHS pilates workout

 The NHS has produced a pilates-inspired workout suitable for people with multiple sclerosis, chronic fatigue syndrome (CFS), chronic pain, fibromyalgia.
 The 30-minute class includes gentle strength and flexibility exercises to relieve tension in the body and improve mobility.

 British Blind Sport